This Is What Happens When You Drink a Glass of Wine Every Night

 You might lower your risk of cancer

 While alcohol use, in general, is actually associated with increased risk for numerous cancers (including reproductive cancers), it is true that wine, specifically, has protective benefits.
 “The resveratrol in red wine does have anti-cancer properties, so this makes it a better option if you’re going to drink alcohol,” says Dr. Arthur.
 One Australian study even found that women who drank roughly one glass of wine each night (or day) had as much as a 50 percent less chance of getting ovarian cancer when compared to women who did not drink wine.
-Here’s what OB-GYNs wish you knew about ovarian cancer.
+Next, read about these 8 healthy habits you should be doing every night.